-"Some distance from hyar is some timbers, and in that the reds have left their animals.
-Ef we start on a run for the timbers, git that ahead of the Ingins, mount that hosses and put, that'll be some chance.
-Yer can see what chance that is fur that."
+'Some distance from hyar is some timbers, and in thar the reds have left their animals.
+Ef we start on a run for the timbers, git thar ahead of the Ingins, mount thar hosses and put, thar'll be some chance.
+Yer can see what chance thar is fur that.'